JpJoubert777/EHN-2020-prac-2/README.md

 • d decryption

-• ECB for electronic codebook
+• ECB for electronic codebook.
+This means PURE AES functionality without any CFB or CBC.

 • CBC for cypher block chaining